glassroom/heinsen_routing/README.md

 ### Routing Very Long Sequences

 `EfficientVectorRouting`'s memory footprint is linear in each of `n_inp`, `n_out`, `d_inp`, and `d_out`, giving you fine-grained control over memory consumption.
 To route input sequences of greater length, you can reduce the length of the output sequence, and vice versa.
-For example, the following code routes an input sequence with 1,000,000 vectors at full (32-bit) precision, keeping track of all gradients for backpropagation, but consumes under ~18GB of memory (on a recent Nvidia GPU, excluding ~1GB of PyTorch and CUDA overhead):
+For example, here we route an input sequence with 1,000,000 vectors at full (32-bit) precision, keeping track of all gradients for backpropagation, consuming under ~18GB of memory (on a recent Nvidia GPU, excluding ~1GB of PyTorch and CUDA overhead):

 ```python
 import torch